Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: Limitations and Challenges of XAI for 6G

 \subsubsection{Societal and Economical Engagement in Integrating XAI with 6G infrastructure}

-The third challenge of adopting XAI for 6G is about societal and economical engagement.
-Specifically, we firstly examine trends concerning laws and ethics.
+The third challenge of adopting XAI for 6G is about societal and economic engagement.
+Specifically, we first examine trends concerning laws and ethics.
 Then, we discuss commercial challenges concerning technology producers and intellectual property.
 Finally, we present the need for new laws and regulations to evolve and support XAI for 6G.